Minnale: Production

 Gautham Vasudev Menon launched a Tamil romantic film titled, O Lala in 2000 with the project eventually changing producers and title into Minnale with Madhavan, who was at the beginning of his career, being signed on to portray the lead role.
-About the making of the film, Menon revealed that he found it difficult as the team was new to the industry with only the editor of the film, Suresh Urs, being a prominent technician in the industry.
+About the making of the film, Menon revealed that he found it difficult as the team was new to the industry with only the editor, Suresh Urs, being a prominent technician in the industry.
 Menon had come under further pressure when Madhavan had insisted that Menon narrated the story to his mentor, Mani Ratnam, to identify if the film was a positive career move after the success of his Alai Payuthey.
 Despite initial reservations, Menon did so and Ratnam was unimpressed; however Menon has cited that he thought that Madhavan "felt sorry" and later agreed to continue with the project.
 Miss World 1999, Yukta Mookhey was considered to play the film's heroine during July 2000, as was Isha Koppikar, but eventually they were left out and Reema Sen, who appeared in her first Tamil film, was cast.
 Minnale also saw Madhavan collaborating with Abbas for second time after Kannada film Shanti Shanti Shanti.
-Post-release, Abbas felt that his scenes had been cut from the film and accused Madhavan of playing a role in editing his sequences out from the film.
+Post-release, Abbas felt that his role had been reduced and accused Madhavan of playing a role in editing his sequences out from the film.

 Music

-The music and background score of the movie were composed by Harris Jayaraj.
+The music and background score were composed by Harris Jayaraj, previously a keyboard player under other composers, in his debut at composing.
 The audio cassette of the film was released in Chennai at a function in January 2001, where the songs were also screened.
-Upon release, the soundtrack received critical acclaim and was a major contributor to the film's commercial success.
-The song "Vaseegara" is set in Natabhairavi raga.

-All songs except "Ivan Yaaro" and "Iru Vizhi Unadhu" ("Ore Nyabagam") were reused in the film's Hindi version Rehnaa Hai Terre Dil Mein by Harris himself.

 Release and reception

-The film was advertised as a Valentine's Day release in 2001 in Tamil Nadu, but was released on 2 February 2001, and upon release it went on to become a large success commercially.
-Madhavan became extremely popular among the youth after the release of Alai Payuthey, but had a setback as his next film underperformed.
+Minnale was released on 2 February 2001.
+Upon release it went on to become a major commercial success.
+Madhavan became extremely popular among the youth after the release of Alai Payuthey, but had a setback as his next film Ennavalle underperformed.
 Minnale made him once again popular among the youth.
 Savitha Padmanabhan of The Hindu claimed that the film had a "lot of verve and vigour" and that it was "sure to go down well" with the "yuppie, college-going youngsters".
 A reviewer, Shilpa Kannan from Zee Next, also gave the film a positive review, writing "the entire movie is given an advertisement like treatment by the director.
 It is glossy, stylish, youthful and trendy".
 Visual Dasan of Kalki rated the film "above average".
 Harris Jayaraj won the Filmfare Award for Best Music Director – Tamil, the film's only nomination at the 49th Filmfare Awards South.
-Jayaraj broke A.R.
-Rahman’s 8 year long Filmfare winning streak.
+Jayaraj broke A. R. Rahman’s 9 year long Filmfare winning streak.